Sharon Hibner Maines

 Her oldest son Brian is a 2005 graduate of Texas Tech University.
 He is a Realtor with Keller Williams. ( bmaines@kw.com).
 Brian also is the owner/instructor at Make Some Noise Drum Lessons and is in the worship band at First Baptist Church in Lubbock.
 Brian is the proud father of two daughters.

 Younger son, Jeremy is a 2007 graduate of the University of Texas (Austin) with an Architecture Design Degree.
 Jeremy is a Senior Project Manager for JLL, an investment management company.
 He also is the owner of JM & Co. (www.jeremymaines.com), a design and project management company based in Los Angeles/San Francisco, CA. Jeremy is married to Katie Harris Maines (2007 UT grad).
 Katie is Director of Innovations with VISA in San Francisco.
-They are expecting their first baby.

-Sharon is an avid Texas Rangers fan and of course, a BIG Texas Tech supporter but roots for Texas when Tech isn't playing them.
-(It was a 'house divided' for many years when both sons were in college).
+They have one child.

-In 2017, Sharon was recognized by Texas Tech University’s College of Media and Communications as an Outstanding Alumni..
+In 2017, Sharon was recognized by Texas Tech University’s College of Media and Communications as an Outstanding Alumni.
 Sharon also served for 12 years on the Lubbock-Cooper Independent School District Board of Trustees.
 She has dedicated years of service to students and has been honored with many awards and recognition.
 She spent several years tutoring students in reading on the junior high level.
 She has been recognized as Volunteer of the Year and honored by the Texas Classroom Teachers Association.
-She also was given the Superintendent of the Year award for her service to Lubbock-Cooper.
+She also was given the Superintendent of the Year award for her service to Lubbock-Cooper ISD.
 In January 2011, Sharon was honored by the Texas State Classroom Teachers Association as the best broadcaster in the state of Texas who covers Educational issues.

 (Click here ) to e-mail Sharon.